-Understanding the Role of a Python Full Stack Developer
+What does a Python Full Stack Developer Do?

-A Python Full Stack Developer is expected to handle both client-side and server-side development tasks.
-This role involves working with various technologies to create cohesive web applications.
-On the front end, developers use HTML, CSS, and JavaScript, often with frameworks like React or Angular.
-On the back end, Python, along with frameworks such as Django or Flask, is used to build the server-side logic, manage databases, and handle user authentication and authorization.
+A Python Full Stack Developer must tackle both client-side and server-side development jobs.
+This position requires work with different technologies to build complete web applications.
+For the front end, developers apply HTML, CSS, and JavaScript often with React or Angular frameworks.
+Meanwhile, on the back end side, Python is used alongside frameworks such as Django or Flask to engineer server-side logic, administer databases, and implement user authentication and authorization.
+These are key python full stack developer skills that recruiters look for when hiring.

 How to Prepare for a Python Full Stack Developer Interview